About the Species

 Changes to fishing practices.

-In the United States, NOAA Fisheries has worked closely with the shrimp trawl fishing industry to develop turtle excluder devices (TEDs) to reduce the mortality of sea turtles incidentally captured in shrimp trawl gear.
-TEDs that are large enough to exclude even the largest sea turtles are now required in shrimp otter trawl nets.
+In the United States, NOAA Fisheries has worked closely with the shrimp trawl fishing industry to develop turtle excluder devices to reduce the mortality of sea turtles incidentally captured in shrimp trawl gear.
+These devices (commonly called TEDs) are large enough to exclude even the largest sea turtles and are required for use in shrimp otter trawl nets.

 Utilizing Fisheries Observers